" . . . We ought to give that inspection thing one more shot."

 well as support from our allies, before any military strike.
 Four years ago,

 President Clinton's State Department spokesman James P. Rubin disputed the

-notion that Clinton needed congressional approval
+Clinton needed congressional approval

 before attacking Iraq.
 "The President has the inherent authority to use

 force under the Constitution," said Rubin, "and the Congress has authorized

 the President to use force against Iraq under the Authorization for Use of

 Military Force Against Iraq Resolution."
 During a press conference on Sept.